alexzhu0/m_flow/README.md

 M-flow treats association as controlled graph propagation, not as a one-shot match.

-A query first lands on the most precise anchor it can find — an Entity, FacetPoint, Facet, or Episode.
+A query lands on the most precise anchor it can find — an Entity, FacetPoint, Facet, or Episode.
 From that anchor, evidence spreads through nearby typed edges and connected memory units.
 Each hop expands the semantic field, but each edge also adds cost.
 This means association is not a random graph walk: only paths with coherent, low-cost connections remain competitive.

 A simple analogy: thinking of classmate A may first bring up the fact that A grew up in California.
 That fact opens a wider neighborhood of California-related memories; within that neighborhood, the Lakers may become the next low-cost association.
 M-flow models this kind of recall as path-cost propagation through a structured memory graph.